 The main focus of my nutrition plan is to encourage you to have a sensible and balanced intake from all the main food groups: carbohydrate, protein and good fats.
 I don't believe in crash-dieting or to omit entire food groups for short or long periods of time.
-This approach isn't sustainable and will promote long term metabolic damage (greater muscle breakdown which slows down your metabolic rate of fat burn).
-The foundations of any quality exercise routine and of your general overall health rely heavily on an intake of quality nutrient-dense foods which enables you to feel and function at your best.
-The typical western diet of today is too heavily focused on high sugar and low nutrient-dense foods that provide very little nutritional benefit to the body.
-Fuelling your body with too much processed food can very easily lead to a daily energy surplus (without even realising it) resulting in weight gain.
-Minimising your intake of unhealthly processed food while increasing your intake of complex starchy carbs will help to increase your insulin sensitivity, decreasing your likelihood of diabetes and reducing your body fat levels around your stomach at the same time.
+This approach isn't sustainable and will promote long term metabolic damage.
+There are two types of carbohydrate; complex and simple.
+In order to feel better and have more of a longer-lasting source of energy to exercise you need to eat complex carbohydrates.
+Simple carbs (sugars, biscuits, soft drinks, white breads) all provide only a short-term supply of energy and promote inflammation, leaky gut, create cancers etc. We need to minimise these as much as possible in our diet.
+By eating complex carbs (potatoes, kumara, grains, oats) we restore our body's insulin sensitivity (our body's ability to process the simple sugars that we do eat), reduce the storage of body fat around our belly and will increase our willpower to say no to sweet treats.
 I recommend taking in sufficient protein from animal and plant based sources.
 Protein is an essential requirement of a healthy diet as it's important for muscle repair and helps to form the building blocks to which muscle is built.
-Without enough protein you're only operating at limited capacity and your fitness goals will be much more difficult to achieve.
-Good fats sourced from fish, nuts, seeds and avocado is also essential in my perspective.
-A diet sufficient in healthy omega-3 fats relative to omega-6 promotes better hormone health, better immunity and will reduce inflammation.
+Without enough protein your body's ability to become stronger, add muscle and recover between workouts will be reduced.
+Good sources of protein comes from; chicken, beef, fish, tofu and vegetables.
+Good fats sourced from fish, nuts, seeds and avocado is also essential.
+A diet sufficient in healthy omega-3 fats relative to omega-6 promotes better hormone health, clearer skin, better heart health, better immunity and will reduce inflammation of the body.

 Unfortuntely I don't promote a secret weight loss pill or a magical line of supplements that will transform your body overnight.
 Supplements will only be of benefit as an addition to a good eating plan - they cannot mask a poor one.